Computer issues may delay murder trial for Alek Minassian in Toronto van attack

 by The Canadian Press

-Alek Minassian, top, is seen during a police interview in a still frame taken from handout video footage.
-Hours after driving a rented van down a busy Toronto sidewalk killing 10 people and injuring 16 others, Alek Minassian described himself to police as a 25-year-old virgin seeking retribution for years of sexual rejection and ridicule by women.
-The transcript and video of the police interview were released Friday following a successful legal challenge by several media organizations, including The Canadian Press, to have the publication ban lifted.
-THE CANADIAN PRESS/HO-Superior Court of Justice, *MANDATORY CREDIT*

-The lawyer for a man who allegedly killed 10 pedestrians on a Toronto sidewalk says he is having trouble accessing his client’s computers.
+TORONTO — The lawyer for a man who killed 10 pedestrians on a Toronto sidewalk says he is having trouble accessing his client’s computers.

 Alek Minassian made a brief court appearance this morning as the Crown and defence finalize the case before next year’s murder trial.